vuestorefront/vue-storefront/doc/Working with UI Store (interface state).md

 * `loader` - visible/hidden state of loader (find: Loader.vue)
 * `signUp` - signed Up/signed Out state for user
 * `authElem` - component to be displayed at Auth popup (will be changed and moved only to this component)
-* `checkoutMode` - determines user is in checkout or not - useful when you want to change some ui elements or behavior only on checkout (e.g. hide footer)
+* `checkoutMode` - determines whether user is in checkout or not - useful when you want to change some ui elements or behavior only on checkout (e.g. hide footer)
 * `openMyAccount` -